 - Diarrhea – Loose bowels can be another result of excess adrenaline, as a decrease in blood flow to the stomach and intestines causes diarrhea in many dogs.

 - Skin Problems– When dogs have a build-up of energy from stress hormones, fidgeting is often one way they’re able to release it.
-This is why an anxious dog will often start licking or scratching themselves excessively.
+This is why anxious dogs will often start licking or scratching themselves excessively.
 This can lead to irritating skin issues or even infection.

 - Sleep Issues – An anxious dog with an increase in stress hormones may not be able to settle down enough for a good night’s sleep.
 Sleep is when the body restores and repairs itself, so lack of quality rest can lead to poor health.